thunlp/LLaVA-UHD/README.md

     Download dataset images as in the finetuning process of LLaVA-1.5, place them in the ./playground/data
 ## Training Script
 Please refer to train.sh for pretraining script and fine-tuning script (we comment in the file).
-If want to do end-to-end pretraining, fine-tuning and evalutation, please run the following command.
+If you want to do end-to-end pretraining, fine-tuning and evalutation, please run the following command.

 ```bash
 sh train.sh